FFXIV Valentione’s Day 2023 Starts Soon: Glamour, Rewards, and Quest Location

 - Valentione Emissary’s Dress Boots

-The first set is for male adventurers, while the second set is for female adventurers.
+The reason these sets are split up is because the first collection is for male adventurers, while the second set is for female adventurers.
 Yes, the sets are sadly gender-locked, despite the FFXIV team doing its best to remove gender-locks from previous seasonal clothing.
-Apparently, some of the items from previous Valentione’s Day will be available from House Valentione maid seasonal vendor.
+Apparently, some of the items from previous Valentione’s Day will be available from the House Valentione maid seasonal vendor.

+One bright side is that, this being seasonal event gear, the clothing can be placed in your Armoire at any inn.
+This should save you both Glamour Prisms and Glamour Dresser space!

-You’ll also be rewarded with the Eat Chocolate emote and the Valentione’s Heart Desk.
+You’ll also be rewarded with the Eat Chocolate emote and the Valentione’s Heart Desk if you speak to the maid.
 The latter item is great for all those folks that just picked up a house in the last lottery.

+While maid doesn’t feature in this year’s questline, and isn’t found right next to the major NPCs, she’s not far from the main stage.
+You can find her (and her House Valentione Butler counterpart) standing in front of Mih Khetto’s Ampitheatre.
+By speading to the House Valentione Maid, you can purchase fashion and items from previous years’ events for a tiny sum of gil.
+That includes the Ballroom Etiquette – Valentione’s Dangers item which unlocks the /eatchocolate emote.

 Patch 6.3 is here, offering more housing, a new raid, and more Island Sanctuary items.
 You can also expect further additions to drop with Patch 6.35, like the new Deep Dungeon called Eureka Orthos.
 You can keep up with all the Patch 6.3 content right here!